matthew-brett/learn-pages/week5_session2.md

 *   When you think it is ready to merge, @ mention the instructors by adding a comment to the pull-request on the lines of:

-    > @instructors - this plan is now ready for review.
+    > @nipraxis-fall-2022/instructors - this plan is now ready for review.

     We will review your analysis plan, discuss and then Approve it using the Github interface.